organismzero/twenglish/README.md

    - Production (custom domain): `https://twilingual.com/callback/`
    - If you deploy under a GitHub Pages subpath, set `NEXT_PUBLIC_BASE_PATH=/your-repo` and use `https://<your-username>.github.io/<your-repo>/callback/`
    Note: The trailing slash is required because this app uses `trailingSlash: true` and the login flow sends `/callback/`.
+5. Set `NEXT_PUBLIC_SITE_URL=https://twilingual.com` in your deployment environment so OAuth redirects always point at the custom domain (see the Actions workflow for an example).

 ### Build & deploy to GitHub Pages